l3af-project/l3af-arch/discussions/secure_web_api.md

 ## Need for secure web APIs

-L3AFD uses the Go HTTP client to download the configured eBPF packages from a datastore (package repository).
+L3AFD currently uses the Go HTTP client to download the configured eBPF packages from a datastore (package repository).
 However, this client does not support yet TLS, but we are investigating how best to support TLS.
 In the open-source world, users will presumably expect to be able to use TLS in this situation.
 This is also an early step toward using a secure eBPF Package Repository (https://github.com/l3af-project/l3afd/issues/2).